spenpal/UTD-College-CS-Coursework/CS 2336/README.md

 Instructor: Don G Vogel\
 Semester Taken: Fall 2018

-*NOTE: Some files may be duplicated from project to project, as each project was an expanded on top of one another*
+*NOTE: Some files may be duplicated from project to project, as each project was an expansion on top of one another*

 **IMPORTANT: All Instructions Were Lost For All Projects**